Geodood19/map671FinalProject/README.md

  *QGIS workspace after adding OpenStreetMap base layer and navigating to Red River Gorge*

  This is where you will need to create the points to add into your analysis.
-Find in QGIS the *"Add New Shapefile Layer"* and fill out the window to be something similar to what you see below.
+Find in QGIS the *"Add New Shapefile Layer"* button and fill out the window to be something similar to what you see below.

  ![create new shapefile](graphics/CreateNewShapefile.JPG)